Abdominoplasty After Weight Loss

 Long-term recovery (months 3 and beyond)

-Full recovery from abdominoplasty after weight loss may take several months, and final results may continue to improve over a year or more.
+Full recovery from abdominoplasty after weight loss may take several months, and final results may continue to change for the better over a year or more.
 One should maintain a healthy lifestyle, which includes regular exercise and a balanced diet to optimise and sustain abdominoplasty results.

 As all patients are different, the healing process can vary from one person to another.